by Julianna Dotten, updated by Amy Pentimone

 It’s summer, and it’s time for a break.
-After all the hard work put into teaching last year, the last thing you want is for your kids to forget everything.
+After all the hard work put into teaching through a difficult semester, the last thing you want is for your kids to forget everything.
 And, your kids have to do something on summer break.
 So why not consider launching some projects that will both teach and provide some well-earned fun?

 Looking back on my homeschool years, it was those hands-on learning projects my parents encouraged us to work on that taught me the most.
 Sure, the math, science, and English are essential, but learning to teach yourself a new skill remains an invaluable part of education.

 Just to get you started, I’ve come up with ten projects my family enjoyed.